MartijnCallens/P.aeruginosa_HGTCodonUse/Obtain_data.md

 Download the 94 genome files of the *Pseudomonas aeruginosa* strains on which the analysis is based from NCBI RefSeq

-The list of RefSeq accessions used as input for the script to download the files is the RefSeq_accession.txt file
+The list of RefSeq accessions used as input for the script to download the files is the "RefSeq_accession.txt" file

 Requirements: NCBI EDirect (entrez-direct 13.9)